sirech/products-crud/README.md

 ## Known issues

-- The price is being serialized in JSON as a number, even though we store internally in `BigDecimal`.
-To fix that, a custom serializer is missing that forces the price to be handled in JSON as a string to avoid losing precision.
+- The price is being serialized in JSON as a number, even though we store it internally in `BigDecimal`.
+To fix that, a custom serializer is missing.
+It should force the price to be handled in JSON as a string to avoid losing precision.
 - The Swagger overview is listing some return codes that don't actually happen due to some default configuration somewhere.
 - The validations for create and update are shared.
 This means that we cannot update just one field in a product.
 We can split the validation in two different objects or allow non-existing values for the update to prevent this.
 - Listing products doesn't support pagination.